 Examples of functional testing versus nonfunctional testing

-To help make the difference even more clear, I am going to detail some side by side examples of each.
+To help make the difference even more clear, here are side by side examples:

 |When inputs are valid, app login functions||After login, the dashboard loads within 3 seconds|

 |When email notifications are on, and user receives a new message, an email notification is sent||The email notification is sent within 5 minutes|